Kawagoe: Experience unique activities & culture at traditional Japanese “Kura” town

 Kimono Experience

-For an experience that will stay with you for a lifetime why not try walking round town in a rental kimono.
+For a once-in-a-lifetime experience, why not try a walk around town in a rental kimono?

-Most of the kimono rental shops provide a variety of different styles and colours for you to choose from as well as handbags to match.
-Some also offer to let you leave your clothes in the shop while you are strolling through the town so you don’t need to worry about carrying everything with you.
+Most of the kimono rental shops provide a variety of different styles and colors for you to choose from, as well as handbags to match.
+Some also allow you leave your clothes in the shop while you are strolling through the town, so you don’t need to worry about carrying everything with you.

 * Details vary depending on each store.